Aircloak/aircloak/README.md

 web/backend $ make start
 ```

-If all is well, you should be able to access the web via `frontend.air-local:8203` (or port 8202 for https).
+If all is well, you should be able to access the web via https://frontend.air-local:8202.
+Note that we use self-signed certificate, so you'll likely get an error in your browser.
+You need to import the certificate (located in `router/dev_certs/aircloak.com.chain.pem`) to your browser.

 If all data is migrated, you should see all clusters/cloaks (make sure to impersonate the analyst), and run tasks in the sandbox.

-__NOTE__: the https site uses self-signed key, so you'll likely get an error in your browser, in which case you need to explicitly permit access in the browser.

 ### Running the system on docker containers